PeterSommerlad/CPPCourseAdvanced/exercises/exercise02.md

  ASSERT_EQUAL("1, 3.14, a, Peter\n",out.str());
 ```

-Tip: You need to make use of the comma operator and may be a `bool`{.cpp} flag to sneak in an outputting subexpression.
+Tip: You need to make use of the comma operator and may be a `bool`   flag to sneak in an outputting subexpression.

 Useful starting test cases: